reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 `src/test/resources/contracts/userservice/shouldSaveUser.groovy` in the provider codebase and push it as a pull request for the provider team to take up.

+Note that although we're still acting as the consumer of the API, in this step and the next, we're editing **the provider's** codebase!

 # Generate a Provider Stub
 Next, we want to generate the stub against which we can verify our consumer code.
 For this, the Spring Cloud Contract Verifier Gradle plugin has to be set up in the provider build.
 You can read up on this setup in [this article about the provider side](/consumer-driven-contract-provider-spring-cloud-contract/).

-Note that although we're still acting as the consumer of the API, in this step, we're editing **the provider's** codebase!

 Additionally to the setup from the article above, in order to publish the stub into a Maven repository, we need to add the maven-publish plugin to the `build.gradle`: